Collections can become useful tools in our children education and they can and have many benefits:

 For example there are so many aviation related items that there's no way an adult, let alone a child, can have them all.
 Narrow down on a company or specific set.

-Keeping the collection in top condition is extremely important if the children are collecting for investment purposes, or with the future in mind.
+Keeping the collection in top condition is extremely important if the children consider any investment purposes, or with the future in mind.
 This can be hard to do if the kids want to collect and play with the items in the same time.
 The bottom line should be to collect what they like rather than collecting on speculation that it'll make them rich.

 I have guided my son to start collecting die cast planes made by Maysto.
 They are nice packaged and each have a display stand.